scottish-government-design-system/designsystem.gov.scot/components/autocomplete/index.md

 Selecting a suggestion will place its text in the input field and the list of suggestions will be hidden.
 Suggestions can be selected by clicking, tapping or by using the keyboard.

 The suggestion list is also hidden if the user clicks away from the text input and suggestion list.

+## Live example

+Type into the search input in this example to see how the autocomplete component behaves.

+{% include example-frame.html title="Autocomplete live example" name="live" no-code="true" %}

 ## Why we use this component